tiby312/broccoli-project/report/src/ch12-improvements.md

 #### 3D

 What about 3D?
 Making this library multi dimensional would have added to the complexity, so I only targeted 2D.
 That said, you could certainly use broccoli to partition 2 dimensions, and then use another method to partition the last dimension (perhaps a 1D version of sweep and prune).
-Infact, in situations where things are more likely to intersect on the x and y plane and less so on the z plane, it might be faster to use a system where you have a broccoli Tree for the x and y dimensions, ad then store the z dimension in a level of indirection.
+In fact, in situations where things are more likely to intersect on the x and y plane and less so on the z plane, it might be faster to use a system where you have a broccoli Tree for the x and y dimensions, ad then store the z dimension in a level of indirection.
 This way you could prune out two dimensions faster maybe?

 #### Continuous Collision detection

 In order to use broccoli for continuous collision detection (suitable for very fast objects, for example), the aabbs that you insert into it must be big enough to contain the position of a bot before and after the time step.
-This way, upon aabb collisions, you can do fine grained contiuous collision detection and resolution. broccoli is well suited for this use-case because it makes no assumptions about the sizes of the aabbs.
+This way, upon aabb collisions, you can do fine grained continuous collision detection and resolution. broccoli is well suited for this use-case because it makes no assumptions about the sizes of the aabbs.
 There is no rule that they must all be the same size or have a maximum size.

 #### Colliding every other frame